-According to Chapter 21 Section 8 of the Aliens Act (2005:716), the residence permit shall expire upon the transfer of the temporary protected person.
+According to Chapter 21 Section 8 of the Aliens Act, the residence permit shall expire upon the transfer of the temporary protected person.

-Moreover, the benefits provided under the Act on the reception of asylum seekers among others are provided as long as the temporary protected person is in Sweden (see also the webpage of the Migration Agency).
+Moreover, the benefits provided under the Act on Reception of Asylum Seekers among Others are provided as long as the temporary protected person is in Sweden (see also the webpage of the Migration Agency).